YannickHerrero/miru/README.md

 # miru (見る)

-A sleek, terminal-native streaming CLI for anime, movies, and TV shows.
-Connects AniList, TMDB, Torrentio, Real-Debrid, and MPV into a seamless viewing experience.
+A sleek, terminal-native streaming CLI for movies and TV shows.
+Connects TMDB, Torrentio, Real-Debrid, and MPV into a seamless viewing experience.

 ## Demo